 Muscle imbalances in the back are common with most people and this is especially true between the upper and lower trapezius muscles.
 The upper trapezius pulls your shoulders upward while the lower trapezius pulls your shoulders back downward.
 Most people who work out and lift weights don’t have a strength problem with their upper trapezius; however, the same exercisers usually do have a lower trapezius that is underdeveloped and this muscle imbalance puts them at greater risk for a shoulder injury.
 This is especially true of people who have wide shoulders.
 To work your lower trapezius muscle you need to focus more on rows and bent-over lateral raises.

 To work your infraspinatus muscle you need to do isolation exercises with a light weight like a shoulder rotation using a dumbbell, adjustable pulley or a resistance band.
 If you’re using a dumbbell you will need to lie on your side with your top arm holding the dumbbell bent 90 degrees while keeping your biceps touching your torso.
 Then rotate your forearm upward stopping just before it is perpendicular to the ground.
 Then slowly lower and repeat the movement.
-This exercise may also been done with a low pulley or resistance band.
+This exercise may also be done with a low pulley or resistance band.
 Make sure to use a light weight and do around 20 reps for this exercise.

 Another option for working your infraspinatus if you’re using resistance tubing or an adjustable pulley is to do a shoulder rotation standing.
-You will want the cable or band attachment to be at midlevel.
+You will want the cable or band attachment at midlevel.
 You should be standing with your left hand holding the handle of the band or cable and your right hand at your side.
 The arm holding the handle should be bent at 90 degrees like it is in a sling.
 Then just rotate your forearm like you’re hitchhiking keeping your forearm parallel to the ground.
 You should rotate as far as you comfortably can and then pause for a second or two and then slowly return to the starting position.
 Do 20 reps and then repeat for the other side.